mhadaily/gtransit/README.md

 # Google Translator in your terminal

-This is a simple translator using Async/Await in Node 7 for experimental and a fallback to Promise in Node < 7.
+This is a simple Node ClI translator via Google translate that uses Async/Await in Node 7 and a fallback to Promise in Node < 7.

 ## Installation